d12frosted/elpa-mirror/gnu/denote-readme.txt

 [Org dynamic block to insert file contents] See section 11.2

-[Writing metanotes] See section 7.7
+[Writing metanotes] See section 7.9

 11.1 Org dynamic blocks to insert links or backlinks ────────────────────────────────────────────────────

+  [ As part of version 2.3.0, all dynamic blocks are defined in the file
+    `denote-org-extras.el'.
+The file which was once called `denote-org-dblock.el' contains aliases for the new function names and dipslays a warning about its deprecation.
+There is no need to `require' the `denote-org-extras' feature because all of Denote’s Org dynamic blocks are autoloaded (meaning that they work as soon as they are used).
+For backward compatibility, all dynamic blocks retain their original names as an alias for the newer one. ]

-  The `denote-links' block can be inserted at point with the command `denote-org-dblock-insert-links' or by manually including the following in an Org file:
+  The `denote-links' block can be inserted at point with the command `denote-org-extras-dblock-insert-links' or by manually including the following in an Org file:

   ┌────